playerjmr/ps2homebrewstore/docs/umcs/index.md

 !!! info "Landing on your hacked OSDSYS of choice:"

-    PS2BBL.INI and PSXBBL.INI have already been setup so that minimal config changes are needed if at all.
+    PS2BBL.INI and PSXBBL.INI are setup so that minimal config changes are needed if at all.
 To land on your hacked OSDSYS of choice, install the [OSDMenu/ FMCB Version XXXX](../apps/#system-apps) as needed.
 If multiple are installed (such as the MMCE AIO downloads), you can delete in order from first to last to land on the desired app.
 This is especially useful for modchip users as they may not play well or at all with some or all of the OSDSYS such as I believe Mars Pro.
 In that case, just delete all of the SYS_OSDMENU and SYS_FMCB-XXXX folders.
 Modchip users may need to disable chip to do so.

 !!! tip "Hotkeys"